Market development

 Analyticaltesting

-The Oklahoma Wheat Commission (OWC) and Oklahoma State University (OSU) Wheat Improvement Team (WIT) have placed great emphasis on wheat varieties that have the most suitable characteristics for artisan bread products, whole grain breads, tortillas, steam breads, pasta and frozen dough product developmental lines.
-The analytical research conducted on the OSU wheat varieties, is handled by the Wheat Marketing Center (WMC) technical laboratories in Portland, Oregon, where quality materials and methods are observed by milling and baking specific OSU varieties with formulations and production methods that can be utilized by large scale millers and bakers within the domestic and international markets.
+The Oklahoma Wheat Commission and the Oklahoma State University Wheat Improvement Team have placed great emphasis on wheat varieties that have the most suitable characteristics for artisan bread products, whole grain breads, tortillas, steam breads, pasta and frozen dough product developmental lines.
+The analytical research conducted on the OSU wheat varieties, is handled by the Wheat Marketing Center technical laboratories in Portland, Oregon, where quality materials and methods are observed by milling and baking specific OSU varieties with formulations and production methods that can be used by large scale millers and bakers within the domestic and international markets.

 Learn More